-Lewis Knight looks at what the draft revision of the Government’s National Planning Policy Framework (NPPF) means in the context of housebuilding, placemaking and sustainable development.
+Lewis Knight looks at what the draft revision of the Government’s National Planning Policy Framework (NPPF) means for housebuilding, placemaking and sustainable development

 The Government published its long-awaited draft revision of the National Planning Policy Framework (NPPF) at the beginning of March.
 The consultation on these changes closed on 10 May, with the final version expected to be published in the summer.